felix-hilden/sphinx-codeautolink/docs/src/reference.rst

 Reference
 =========
-The public API of sphinx-codeautolink consists only of the configuration and directives made available to Sphinx.
+The public API of sphinx-codeautolink consists mostly of the configuration and directives made available to Sphinx.
 The extension is enabled with the name ``sphinx_codeautolink``.
 During the build phase, a cache containing code example information is saved